UditNayak/LLD-ClassWork/Design_Patterns/Creational/Singleton/README.md

 - **Lazy Initialization** can be useful in scenarios where the cost of creating an instance is high and it may not be needed.
 - Unnecessary use of Lazy, Multithreading is basically Over-Engineering our code.
 Remember, simplicity is key.
 Our code should be as simple as possible.

+### Conclusion:
+To achieve Singleton behaviour:
+- Use private constructors to prevent instantiation from outside the class.
+- Provide a static method to get the instance, ensuring only one instance is created.
+- Consider using thread-safe approaches for multi-threaded environments.

 ### Why EnumSingleton and InnerClassSingleton are Thread-Safe

 #### 1. Enum Singleton